Adding custom DNS records

 CNAME record

-Along with custom A records, you can point your hosting away from DreamHost with a CNAME record.
-This record is created to point one domain to another as opposed to pointing one domain to an IP address like the custom A record.
+CNAME records can be used to point your hosting away from DreamHost.
+This record is created to point one domain to another as opposed to pointing one domain to an IP address (like the custom A record).

 Please keep in mind that a CNAME record can only be created on a subdomain.
-This means the root record (example.com) cannot be a CNAME record and must always be an A record.
+This means the root record (example.com) cannot be a CNAME record.

-• Host: This field can be anything.
-But very often it’s just www.
+• Host: This field can be anything, but very often, it’s just www.
 Adding www points the www subdomain away from DreamHost.
+You do not need to add the domain name in the Host field.

 • Points to: Enter the location you’d like this record to point to.